georgedix0n/slot-tech-test-submission/README.md

 ## Submission

-Email as an attachment or a link the git bundled repository showing your commit history with all your commits on the master branch:
+Email as an attachment or a link to the git bundled repository showing your commit history with all your commits on the master branch:

 ```
 git bundle create <anything>.bundle --all --branches